Blackcomb/eth-blockreward-eip/2020 Block Reward Reduction.md

 According to Etherscan, uncle rewards are responsible for approximately 5% of the total daily reward emission.
 Therefore, the base block subsidy should be 0.5776 * 0.95 = 0.549.

-Thus, we arrive at a rate of 0.55 ETH base block reward to match Bitcoin’s inflation rate, and suggest rounding down to 0.5 ETH as the parameter for the new block reward.
+Thus, we arrive at a rate of 0.55 ETH base block reward to match Bitcoin’s inflation rate.

-We also note, on August 11 2020, at the time of publishing this EIP, the fees from transactions make up almost 80% the current block rewards (2ETH).
-Thus, even if the block reward was set to ZERO, miners would still earn 1.8ETH from transaction fees per block!
+We also note however, that the transaction fee market for Ethereum has risen sharply this year.
+As of August 11 2020, at the time of publishing this EIP, the fees from transactions make up almost 80% the current block rewards (2ETH).
+Thus, even if the block reward was set to ZERO, miners would still earn 1.8ETH from transaction fees per block.
+We thus prepose to round to round down our block reward calculation from 0.55 to 0.5, which means (at the time of writing) miners would earn 1.8ETH in fees + 0.5ETH block reward, for a total of 2.3ETH per block.

 ## Backwards Compatibility
 All nodes must be upgraded to reflect the change in the block reward.